 Is It the Thought That Counts?

-Gift givers also tend to overestimate the value of more expensive gifts, assuming that they will be perceived as more attentive.
-However, it turns out that both expensive and inexpensive gifts are equally appreciated by receivers.
+Gift givers also tend to overestimate the value of more expensive gifts, although there is no denying some luxury gifts will always be well received.
+However, it some cases turns out that both expensive and inexpensive gifts are equally appreciated by receivers.
 In actuality, they feel more connected to those who provide practical gifts, such as a gift certificate to a nearby regular restaurant rather than a faraway luxury restaurant.

 It is also advisable to give an exceptional smaller gift rather than an average bigger one.
 So, if you cannot afford the big item that you had your eye on, pool money with others instead, or think of an alternative, rather than opting for a more mediocre down-scaled version of the object.